For years they have been unfairly regarded as the sole preserve of maiden aunts and respectable ladies of a certain vintage.

 Other pearl fans include singer Katy Perry, Angelina Jolie and Scarlett Johansson.

 The Kate Middleton factor – teaming pearls with high-fashion outfits to create a stunning modern classic look - means pearls suddenly have an important new cachet.

 The Duchess looked stunning in a set of simple pearl drop earrings visiting Christchurch last month.
-But it was not the first time Kate has modeled pearls, and her patronage is introducing them to a new generation.
+But it was not the first time Kate has modelled pearls, and her patronage is introducing them to a new generation.

-Jean Ghika, head of jewelry in the UK and Europe at Bonhams, said: "Pearls were once seen as a bit dated – perhaps the preserve of an older generation, but we've seen a complete change in how they are viewed.
+Jean Ghika, head of jewellery in the UK and Europe at Bonhams, said: "Pearls were once seen as a bit dated – perhaps the preserve of an older generation, but we've seen a complete change in how they are viewed.